toptal/gitignore.io/CONTRIBUTING.md

 1. __Add Templates__ - Add more Programming Languages, Operating Systems and IDEs
 2. __Organize Files__ - Help organize the files of the system into categories that will make it easier for new comers to contribute templates
-3. __Windows Command Line__ - Find a way to make the command line call run on Windows
-4. __Explore__ -  Git it used primarily used by software engineers but there might be other disciplines which may have workflows that could be improved by using Git
+3. __Explore__ -  Git it used primarily used by software engineers but there might be other disciplines which may have workflows that could be improved by using Git

-## Adding/Updating Templates
+<h2 align="center">Add/Update Templates</h2>

 * If you want to contribute a new .gitignore template, please add the file to custom template directory.